joshenoy/sathyabh.at/content/blog/2008-05-22-my-bt-headset-is-here.md

 ---
 [ad]

-Since I&#8217;ve gotten my <a href="https://sathyasays.com/2007/12/02/dell-inspiron-1520-review/" target="_blank">Dell Inspiron 1520</a> & a <a href="https://sathyabh.at/2008/03/02/my-new-baby/" target="_blank">Sony Ericsson</a> <a href="https://sathyabh.at/2008/03/30/sony-ericsson-p1i-review/" target="_blank">P1i</a>, it&#8217;s been a mess of wires everywhere in my room &#8211; the data cable, different set of earphones for my laptop and the P1i &#8211; bsaically wires, wires everywhere and all messy, tangled up.
+Since I've gotten my <a href="https://sathyasays.com/2007/12/02/dell-inspiron-1520-review/" target="_blank">Dell Inspiron 1520</a> & a <a href="https://sathyabh.at/2008/03/02/my-new-baby/" target="_blank">Sony Ericsson</a> <a href="https://sathyabh.at/2008/03/30/sony-ericsson-p1i-review/" target="_blank">P1i</a>, it's been a mess of wires everywhere in my room - the data cable, different set of earphones for my laptop and the P1i - bsaically wires, wires everywhere and all messy, tangled up.
 I got really frustrated by this and started searching for an alternative.
 SInce BOTH my laptop and P1i supports <a href="https://en.wikipedia.org/wiki/Bluetooth" target="_blank">Bluetooth</a> and [A2DP][1] I thought why not get a Bluetooth headset?
 After scoping the net for a bit, I was rather confused as to which one to go for.
 I had a talk over IM with Suri, a good friend of mine from tech2.0 forums and he suggested me a [Sony Ericsson HBH DS-970][2].
 After going through few reviews of it, decided to purchase it.
 Ordered it via Times shopping on Monday, and voila!
-3 days later it&#8217;s here!
+3 days later it's here!

 Here are some pics: